 The entrance to the golf course is characterized by mature trees and planters, exhibiting a more maintained and ornamented area.
-Other areas of the golf course exhibit the winding drive through dry, scorched grassy lawns.
-Some sand pits are patchy and no longer clearly defined (Figure 5.4-20).
-A bridge located in the central region of the golf course exhibits low little the area has been maintained with incredibly rotted piers and overgrown grasses (Figure 5.4-21).
+Other areas of the golf course exhibit the winding drive through dry, scorched grassy lawns that are not consistently maintained.
+Some sand pits are patchy and no longer clearly defined (Figure 32).
+A bridge located in the central region of the golf course exhibits low little the area has been maintained with incredibly rotted piers and overgrown grasses (Figure 33).
 There are also several water features onsite, however these are seasonal, man-made irrigation ponds that are dry in the summer months.
-To conserve water, not all golf course water hazards remain operational and instead are now playing areas that are still distinguishable by their sunken, unique shapes (Figure 5.4-22; Figure 5.4-23).
-Notably, since the Cultural Resources Survey of the golf course, the course has come under new management, and while deferred maintenance may have become the norm in the past, the course is now subject to regular maintenance by a full time crew.
+To conserve water, not all golf course water hazards remain operational and instead are now playing areas that are still distinguishable by their sunken, unique shapes (Figure 34; Figure 35).